 Omnitek Engineering, Corp. ("Omnitek" or "the Company") was incorporated on October 9, 2001 under the laws of the State of California.
-Omnitek develops and sells proprietary technology to convert diesel engines to an alternative fuel, new gaseous fuel engines, and complementary products.
-Omnitek products are available for stationary applications and the global transportation markets, which includes light commercial vehicles, minibuses, heavy-duty trucks, municipal buses, as well as rail and marine applications.
+Omnitek develops and sells proprietary technology to convert diesel engines to an alternative fuel, new alternative fuel engines, and complementary products.
+Omnitek products are available for stationary applications and the global transportation markets - including light commercial vehicles, buses, heavy-duty trucks, as well as rail and marine applications.
 The technology can be applied for compressed natural gas ("CNG"), liquefied natural gas ("LNG"), renewable natural gas ("Biogas" or "RNG"), or Hydrogen ("H2"), as well as liquid petroleum gas ("Propane" or LPG").
 Omnitek began operations on October 10, 2001, and was a spin-off from Nology Engineering, Inc.